EHronek02/airbnb-clone-project/README.md

 - `property_id` - references the booked property
 - `check_in` - start date of the booking
 - `check_out` - End date of the booking
+- `status` - Pending, confirmed, cancelled
+- `created_at` - date object was created
+- `updated_at` - date object was updated

 **Relationships:**
 - Each booking belongs to one user
-- Each booking is associated with one property
+- Each booking is associated with one review
 - Each booking can have one payment

 ---